ritterim/rimdev-blog/_posts/2016-05-03-fixing-facebook-open-graph-404-post-previews.md

 **TL;DR use the [Facebook Open Graph Debugger](https://developers.facebook.com/tools/debug/) to refresh the scraping cache.**

 In 2016, a successful site must have a strong social media strategy.
 The best sites to promote our professional content include Facebook, Twitter, LinkedIn, and Google+.
 The best kind of promotion comes from our readers, traditionally known as "word of mouth".
-That requires us to include the tools to allow that to happen, in the form of share buttons.
+Providing share buttons enables visitors to easily share with their social networks.

 Here is an example of share buttons on a recent site.